SimonHFrost/jekyll_blog/_posts/2024-08-23-san-francisco-is-changing.md

 With the end of the ZIRP (Zero Interest Rate Phenomenon) and thousands of layoffs since 2022.
 SF wasn’t exempted. [layoffs.fyi](https://layoffs.fy) reports 200k positions eliminated in 2022 alone.
 This was a second nail in the coffin.

 San Francisco currently has an office vacancy rate of 37% [[Source]](https://www.axios.com/local/san-francisco/2024/07/10/office-vacancy-rate-economic-recovery) and you can feel it.
 Both by the streets and coworking spaces being emptier.
-Areas with big offices and coworking spaces are quiet, and Twitter (X) left. [[Source]](https://www.theguardian.com/technology/article/2024/aug/05/x-twitter-san-francisco-office-closing)
+Areas with big offices and coworking spaces are quiet, and Twitter (X) left. [[Source]](https://www.theguardian.com/technology/article/2024/aug/05/x-twitter-san-francisco-office-closing).
+This is a big deal because as I learned, Twitter was one of the companies, lured in by tax breaks, bostlered the startup ecosystem there.

 Despite office areas being dead, home grown locations like the mission were humming with live music, people with macbooks hacking in cafes, and packed local restaurants.